Quantitative unique continuation for spectral subspaces of Schr\"odinger operators with singular potentials: Unique continuation with singular potentials

 \section{Unique continuation with singular potentials}

-In this section we revisit the proof in~\cite{NakicTTV-18-JST} and apply the Carleman estimates obtained in the previous section to consider the class of admissible potentials $V$ in the context of unique continuation.
+In this section we revisit the proof in~\cite{NakicTTV-18-JST}, which is in turn based on \cite{JerisonL-99}, and apply the Carleman estimates obtained in the previous section to consider the class of admissible potentials $V$ in the context of unique continuation.
 Note that in Section~\ref{sec:Carleman} we have assumed that the potential under consideration is admissible on the whole of $\RR^d$.
 In light of Lemma~\ref{lem:extension} and the preceding discussion, this is no restriction since we can always extend the potential $V$ on $\L$ in a suitable way.
 Recall that the operator $H^\bullet_\L$ is self-adjoint and lower semibounded by Lemma~\ref{lem:operator-form-bnd}\,(a).

-As in~\cite{NakicTTV-18-JST} we need to introduce the concept of ghost dimension in order to deal with spectral projections.
+As in~\cite{JerisonL-99,NakicTTV-18-JST} we need to introduce the concept of ghost dimension in order to deal with spectral projections.
 It allows to treat elements of a spectral subspace as eigenfunctions of a similar operator in higher dimensions.

 Let us abbreviate $H =H^\bullet_\L$, and denote by $(\mathcal{F}_t)_{t\in\RR}$ the family of unbounded self-adjoint operators

 in $L^2(\L)$, where $P_H(\lambda)$ is the spectral projection of $H$ associated with the interval $(-\infty,\lambda]$.
 For fixed $\psi\in\Ran P_H(E)$ we define the function $\Psi \colon \L \times \RR \to \CC$ by \be \Psi(\cdot,t) =\mathcal{F}_t\psi \in \Ran P_H(E) \subset \cD(H). \ee This function belongs to $H^2(\Lambda\times (-T,T))$ for every $T>0$.
 Moreover, it follows from~\cite[Lemma~2.5]{NakicTTV-18-JST} that $(\partial_t \Psi)(\cdot,0) = \psi$ and \be H(\Psi(\cdot,t)) = (\partial_t^2\Psi)(\cdot,t). \ee